arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 The Portenta X8 Board Manager helps you keep your Portenta X8 Linux image and containers up to date, even remotely, using Over-The-Air (OTA) updates via wireless connectivity.

-An **Arduino Cloud for Business** plan with a Portenta X8 Board Manager subscription is required to enable these features.
+Access to the Portenta X8 Board Manager is available as part of the **Arduino Cloud for Business** plan.
+To get access, please contact our Pro Support team following this [form](https://www.arduino.cc/pro/contact-us/).

 ***__Using the Portenta X8 Board Manager is optional and not required for the Portenta X8 to function.__ It leverages Foundries.io's infrastructure to enable features like secure Over-The-Air (OTA) updates for the Portenta X8 OS and applications. __While it simplifies development and management processes, it is not a mandatory component__.***